c2997108/lastwasm/doc/last-seeds.rst

 This DNA seeding scheme reduces run time and memory use, by only seeking seeds at ~1/128 of positions in each sequence.
-(It's a maximal set of non-overlapping words plus reverse-complements without self-reverse-complements.)
+(It's a maximum set of non-overlapping words plus reverse-complements without self-reverse-complements.)
 It uses this seed alphabet::